James Taylor sold over 100 million records!

 This was followed by Walking Man which perhaps wasn’t a flop but didn’t contain any classics either.

 Perhaps this sparked the idea to do a cover again as on his next album, the 1975 Gorilla, James covered Marvin Gaye’s How Sweet It Is (To Be Loved By You).
 Another original classic was on this one as well in Mexico.

 1976 and yet another James Taylor album hits the shelf named In The Pocket, here we get the single Shower The People, another classic to add to the James Taylor hit parade.

-The same year James actually releases his Greatest Hits album which funnily enough has all tunes I’ve listed above on it, I didn’t even look until now, it was just so obvious.
+The same year James actually released his Greatest Hits album which funnily enough has all the tunes I’ve listed above on it, I didn’t even look until now, it was just so obvious.
 I can only imagine how short that record company meeting to decide the greatest hits track listing must have been!

 Still, with his following now secured, every album released between 1977 and 2007 sold more than 1 million copies.

 In total, James Taylor has sold over 100 million copies, the boys in the Beatles must be kicking themselves for letting him go back in 1969.

 How Sweet It Is